-We are pleased to present the draft Master Plan for Queenstown Airport and to invite your feedback and input.
+We are pleased to present our Master Plan for Queenstown Airport.

 Our mission is to proudly connect our home with New Zealand and the world.
 Our vision is to be an innovative airport that people love to travel through, and the community takes pride in.